Stories and news

 A Kent woman was found murdered in her home.
 An examiner recovered prints from a dresser believed to contain the victim's prescription medication and money.
 A search of these prints allowed the examiner to provide the detective with a new name for the investigation.
 The suspect was arrested, confessed to the crime, and provided the names of two other suspects.
 He was charged with Murder First Degree.

 Examiner Helps Medical Examiner Identify Intruder

 A North Bend family's home was invaded by the same robber two days in a row.
 During the second event, the suspect was fatally stabbed.
 His identity was unknown until the King County Medical Examiner's Office sent his fingerprints to an AFIS examiner, who found a match.
-The man's fingerprints had been entered into the King County AFIS database when he was arrested in 2012 on two counts of Theft Third Degree.
+The man's fingerprints had been entered into the King County AFIS database when he was arrested previously on two counts of Theft Third Degree.

 Mobile ID Success

 After receiving a tip, Burien deputies made a traffic stop and used a Mobile ID device to determine the subject was lying about his identity.
 The subject was one of Washington's Most Wanted fugitives and had numerous felony warrants.
-He was a violent offender wanted by the Department of Corrections in King County after a 2011 conviction for punching his girlfriend in the face.
+He was a violent offender wanted by the Department of Corrections in King County after a previous conviction for punching his girlfriend in the face.